Colinquess/MacroOneForALL/README.md

 A full macro for all my top aplications

-Olá andré, eu entrei no seu PC via update
+Olá Israel, eu entrei no seu PC via update